My Harp Story - by John Lozier

 In El Salvador, I carried my brightly-painted little 22-string harp almost everywhere.
 I played on buses and street corners, at churches, and in parks and homes.
 People called it "arpa del Rey David."
 In the old testament story, a shepherd boy with his harp cooled the anger of King David, an archetypal story of harping for harmony.I went to El Salvador hoping to find harping preserved in popular culture.

-I had hoped to find a persisting harp culture, but was somewhat disappointed.
-Folks were interested in the harp, but they they were also aware of the lack of teachers and instructional materials.
+I had hoped to find a persisting harp music tradition in El Salvador, but was somewhat disappointed.
+Folks were interested in the harp, but there was a lack of teachers and instructional materials.
 I presented two workshops and various informal introductory lessons on harping, reaching a total of perhaps 40 interested persons.

 THE MISSION OF HARPING FOR HARMONY IS